-A Night with the Ghosts of Morgan House- Introduction to the haunted places in Bengal
+A Night with the Ghosts of Morgan House- Introduction to the haunted or horror places in West Bengal

 Built on black granite stone with costly wooden interiors, it is now a Government-owned bungalow located atop the Durpindara hill near Kalimpong.
 The main town is around three kilometers from here.
 It is mostly surrounded by cantonment areas on three sides and a landscaped garden facing the Himalayas in the north.